-Independently model many instances of exogenous states of the business world (e.g., asset returns, inflation, measures of economic activity, monetary conversion rates).
-Number these instances, B_1 , B_2 , B_3 ,..., B_n .
-Note that each of these instances is a vector containing period-specific values for each operating fiscal period in the analysis.
+- 1. Independently model many instances of exogenous states of the business world (e.g., asset returns, inflation, measures of economic activity, monetary conversion rates).
+Number these instances, $B_1, B_2, B_3, \ldots, B_n$.
+Note that each of these instances is a vector containing period-specific values for each operating fiscal period in the analysis. - 2.
 Model many instances of the company's performance.
-Number these instances C_1 , C_2 ,..., C_n .
+Number these instances C_1, C_2, \ldots, C_n .
 C_1 often is dependent on B_1 because it may use an economic aggregate such as inflation or economic productivity to influence C_1 's business growth or loss and expense inflation.
-Each C is a vector spanning the same fiscal periods as B. Observe that in some DFA models neither B nor C is necessarily scaled to the actual volume of business.
+Each C is a vector spanning the same fiscal periods as B. - 3.
+Observe that in some DFA models neither B nor C is necessarily scaled to the actual volume of business.
 They are unit rates of change for underlying volumes that are yet to be applied.

-- 4. Let the optimizer search mechanism posit a vector of weights that distribute the volume of assets at t_0 , the inception point for a forecast period. - Apply the accounting mechanisms used by the DFA model to beginning assets and account for the unit activities expressed in B and C.21 Do this accounting for each vector pair {B1,C1}, {B2,C2},...,{B_nC_n} over the range of its time span.22 - 6.
-Calculate the metric used for the goal and any constraints as of the end of the fiscal period if it is a metric such as economic value or surplus.
+- 4. Let the optimizer search mechanism posit a vector of weights that distribute the volume of assets at t_0 , the inception point for a forecast period. - 5.
+Apply the accounting mechanisms used by the DFA model to beginning assets and account for the unit activities expressed in B and C.20 Do this accounting for each vector pair $\{B_1, C_1\}, \{B_2, C_2\}, \dots, \{B_n C_n\}$ over the range of its time span.21 - 6.
+Calculate the metric used for the goal and any constraints as of the end of the fiscal period, if it is a metric such as economic value or surplus.
 If it is a flow-based metric such as portfolio duration or discounted GAAP income, derive the metric for the holding period results.
 This calculation is done for each business/company scenario pair.
-There are n results; collectively they constitute a simulated sample.23
+There are n results; collectively they constitute a simulated sample.22 - Return the required metrics for the sample to the optimizer.
+If the optimizer is deployed for EF calculation, the goal will be a sample statistic for risk, such as variance, semi-variance, or chance-constrained percentile or range.
+The sample average for the distribution developed in step (6) for the metric will be used within the constraint set. - 8.
+The optimizer will repeat steps (4)-(7) until it has obtained a feasible set.